XML RSS

 Gaisburger Marsch

 Everyone loves warming stews in the winter months.
-My beef potato stew is sure to become a favourite of yours.
+My German beef potato stew is sure to become a favourite of yours.
 Gaisburger Marsch (German for "march of Gaisburg" is a traditional Schwabian stew.

 It is made with chunks of beef in a broth together with potatoes and Spätzle.